CChenalds17/cchenalds17.github.io/README.md

-This is my homepage 🙂
+This is my homepage built using Next.js and shadcn-ui 🙂